-The Museum of Geosciences is housed in the VT Department of Geosciences in 2062 Derring Hall.
-Exhibits include the OmniGlobe, Stream Table, Augmented Reality Sandbox, gems, minerals, rocks, fossils, and a full-scale cast of an Allosaurus dinosaur skeleton.
+The Museum of Geosciences is housed in the VT Department of Geosciences and located in 2062 Derring Hall.
+Exhibits include the OmniGlobe, gems, minerals, rocks, fossils, and a full-scale cast of an Allosaurus dinosaur skeleton.
 The minerals and fossils on display include many specimens from Virginia and famous localities worldwide.
-The OmniGlobe projects global datasets, such as weather and plate tectonics, on a sphere.
+The OmniGlobe can project global datasets, such as weather and plate tectonics, on a sphere.

 Public hours are 8:00am-5:00pm, Monday-Friday during spring and fall academic semesters.
 Children should be accompanied by an adult.
 Please see the Visiting page for reservations, tour leaders, parking, or more information.

 NO PUBLIC HOURS DURING THE VIRGINIA TECH WINTER BREAK.
 For urgent access please contact us.

 Events are free and take place in the Museum of Geosciences, 2062 Derring Hall, unless noted otherwise.
 No parking permit needed after 5:00 or on weekends.
 Handicap spaces located adjacent to the building.

 We may take pictures and/or video during Museum Events and Pubic Hours for record-keeping and promotional purposes.
 These images are helpful in supporting the Museum and could appear in publications, exhibits, reports, and advertising; on our websites; or through our social media accounts.
 They may also be circulated through wider University channels.